Fiction: The Four Pillars

 “No, I stay here.”

-“Corbin, she ain't gonna talk if she's got you in her face with a pail full of water and an AK-15 strapped to your back.
+“Corbin, she ain't gonna talk if she's got you in her face with a pail full of cold water and an AR-15 strapped to your back.
 Go.
 Take the guys with you.
 I'll see what I can do.”

 Corbin, Joey and Aaron turned to leave through another door down the side wall into who knows where.
 Corbin looked back and Timmy felt his stare stab right through his heart.
 He could easily be on the menu tonight if Corbin got mad.
 No one wanted to see Corbin get mad.
 Ever.

 The music of Rex Zulu and his krewe seemed closer, more present, approaching the mill.
-The sound had changed as enjoined by the Four Pillars.
+The sound had changed.
+It was enjoined by the Four Pillars.
 There would be Convergence.
 There would be Reconciliation.
 Black Carne Valé.
 Bondye bless your Loa.

 “Wet and bruised.
 Face slapped three times.
-Yep, totally fine,” replied Nellie.
+Yep, totally fine,” said Nellie.

 Timmy grabbed a box cutter off the long worktable.
 He crossed to Nellie and cut her ropes.
 She started to stand.

 “No, no. Not yet.
-Just sit and hold 'til I'm done,” said Timmy.
+Just sit tight and hold 'til I'm done,” said Timmy.

-“Already here,” she said as she indicated her satchel with its strange gris-gris inhabitants all over the worktable.
+“Already here.”
+She indicated her satchel with its strange gris-gris inhabitants all over the worktable.
 “They dumped it out.
 Looking for a bomb I suppose.”
 The two chuckled then fell quiet.

 “This is gonna be rough.
-You don't have to be here.
-I got this, Timmy,” said Nellie.
+You ain't gotta be here.
+I got this, Timmy.”

 “I do need to be here.
-I got words,” said Timmy.
+I got words.”